StickOnGit/space-frunks/README.txt

 Think Robotron meets Asteroids, but you know, gimpy.

 The controls are basic.
-The mouse moves the ship in real-time; the 10-key pad fires in 8 directions(5 is nonfunctional).
+The mouse moves the ship in real-time; the 10-key pad fires in 8 directions(naturally, 5 is right out).

 The bad guys - or 'frunks', I guess - just really don't want you in space, and so move in largely predictable patterns and fire in random directions to make you stop being in space.

-This game has been written in Python 2.7 and requires PyGame.
+This game is written in Python 2.7 and requires PyGame.

 Present state of things:

+12/13/12 - I work at a software company, though I don't code.
+I used to wonder why things took so long to fix.

+I guess I don't wonder anymore.

+Anyway, added sound!
+And structure!
+Level is displayed in mid-top of screen and both the number of enemies and kinds of movement patterns are influenced by it.
+It's painfully obvious that there need to be mini-bosses now, but who cares!

 07/30/12 - added hi-score list.  uses pickle to dumps/loads data.  keeps input more or less sanitized by checking the event.unicode against str.isalnum().